When to trim oak trees

 Oak trees are best pruned during winter dormancy.
 There are, however, a few considerations for pruning oak trees in wintertime.

-Pruning in early winter allows the homeowner to remove any extra-long branches or other branches that might not be able to hold snow or wind loads.
+Pruning in early winter allows the homeowner to remove any extra-long branches or other branches that might be unable to hold snow or wind loads.
 It can also be easier to work in the area around the tree before there is a lot of snow on the ground.

 Early spring is also a great time to prune, provided it’s before the oak trees are out of dormancy.
 It can be difficult to see which branches are dead during this time of year, but it’s easy to see the general form of the tree.